 - In a medium bowl, beat the eggs.

 - Stir in ricotta, 2 cups mozzarella, and parmesan.

 Assembly & Baking:

 - Preheat oven to 375.
-Spray 9×13 baking pan with non-stick cooking spray.
+Lightly grease a 9×13 (or use a non-stick stoneware) cooking pan.

 - Top with 4 sheets of pasta, remaining sauce, and 1.5 C mozzarella.

 - Bake, covered with foil until bubbly (50-60 minutes).**

 - Uncover and cook until cheese on top is melted and starting to brown (about 5 minutes).